Gurottesque/Magic-Economy/README.md

-# Whezzeconomy
+# Magic Economy Bot

-Simple discord economy bot based on whezze reactions
+Simple discord economy bot based on reactions

 It uses SQLite3 as DB